saleemmalik0229/discount-engine-assignment/README.md

-# Opptra Discount Engine
+# Discount Engine

-Customer-facing cart pricing engine for the Opptra FDE Intern assignment.
-Calculates item-level and cart-level discounts with a clear offer breakdown.
+A modern cart pricing engine that calculates item-level and cart-level discounts with a clear and transparent discount breakdown.
+Built with a responsive user interface to simulate real-world e-commerce pricing workflows.

-## Project Submission
+## Project Overview

-This repository contains the completed **Discount Engine Assignment** for the Opptra Frontend Developer Intern position.
-The implementation is production-ready, fully tested, and features a responsive user interface built with React and powered by a robust discount calculation engine.
+This project demonstrates a scalable discount calculation system designed to handle multiple pricing rules efficiently.
+It provides an intuitive interface for configuring discount rules, uploading cart data, and viewing detailed pricing results.
+The application focuses on accuracy, maintainability, and a clean user experience.

 * **Live Deployment:** [https://discount-engine-assignment.vercel.app/](https://discount-engine-assignment.vercel.app/)
 * **Status:** Production-Ready & Verified